EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 When the chandler console is in send events mode, every keypress triggers a corresponding "keydown.X" event in all scenes.
 You can then use script bindings or cue logic to respond to these.
 Key up events trigger a "keyup.X" event.

+Whenever at least one scene is active, keyboards directly connected to the server will give "serverkeyup.X" and "serverkeydown.X" events.
+This is to allow the use of bluetooth presentation remotes and the like.

 #### Tag Points